TAGMAC

 Why a longer exhale calms you down — and what responsive sound adds

-Slowing your breath — especially making the exhale longer than the inhale — tips your nervous system toward its calming, "rest-and-digest" side.
+Slowing your breath tips your nervous system toward its calming, "rest-and-digest" side — and the exhale is the phase where your heart actually slows.
 Calm, slow sound nudges the same system in the same direction.

-A longer exhale is associated with higher heart rate variability (HRV) and a shift toward parasympathetic (calming) activity.
-Relaxing sound is associated with the same shift.
+During the exhale, your heart naturally slows — the calming, parasympathetic side of your nervous system briefly takes over.
+Slow breathing raises heart rate variability (HRV), a marker of that calming activity, and relaxing sound is associated with the same shift.
 Pairing the two — breathing while the sound responds to your breath — works on one target from two angles.
 That pairing is the idea behind the Tagmac Wellness app.

 The breath side

-When you exhale slowly, the vagus nerve briefly slows the heart; lengthening the exhale relative to the inhale strengthens that effect and is associated with higher HRV and a calmer state.
+When you exhale, the vagus nerve briefly slows the heart — this within-breath rhythm is what makes the exhale your calming phase, so a longer exhale spends more time there.
 Breathing at roughly six breaths per minute — sometimes called resonance or coherent breathing — has been associated with raised HRV in controlled studies.
 [1][2][3]

-Honest note: "box breathing" (an even 4-4-4-4 pattern) seems to help mostly because it slows your overall breathing rate — the calming lever is the slow, long exhale, not the breath-hold itself.
+Honest note: "box breathing" (an even 4-4-4-4 pattern) seems to help mostly because it slows your overall breathing rate — the calming lever is the slow breath itself, not the breath-hold.

 The sound side